A Bootstrap Method for Spectral Statistics in High-Dimensional Elliptical Models: Numerical results

 \subsection{Inference on stable rank}

-\textbf{Confidence interval.} Table~\ref{tab:CI} presents numerical results on the width and coverage probability of the bootstrap confidence interval $\hat{\mathcal{I}}$ for the stable rank parameter $r_n$, as defined in~\eqref{eqn:Ihatdef}.
+\textbf{Confidence interval.} Table~\ref{tab:CI} presents numerical results on the width and coverage probability of the bootstrap confidence interval $\hat{\mathcal{I}}$ (defined in~\eqref{eqn:Ihatdef}) for the stable rank parameter $r_n$.
 The results were computed using experiments based on the same design as in Section~\ref{sec:numlss}, with every interval having a nominal coverage probability of $95\%$.
 Due to the fact that the width of the interval scales with the value of $r_n$, we report the width as a percentage of $r_n$.
-To illustrate a particular example, the upper right corner of Table~\ref{tab:CI} shows that in settings (1) and (i) with $p/n=1.5$, the average width of the interval over repeated experiments is 1.96\% of $r_n$, with a standard deviation of 0.12\%.
-When $\Sigma_n$ is chosen as in cases 1 and 3, the width is typically quite small as a percentage of $r_n$.
-In case 2, the percentage is larger and ranges between 14\% and 19\%, which seems to occur because $r_n$ is much smaller in case 2 compared to cases 1 and 3.
-Lastly, to consider coverage probability, the table shows very good general agreement with the nominal level, and only a handful of cases differ from the nominal level by more than 1\%.
+To illustrate a particular example, the upper right corner of Table~\ref{tab:CI} shows that in settings 1 and (i) with $p/n=1.5$, the average width of the interval over repeated experiments is 1.97\% of $r_n$, with a standard deviation of 0.12\%.
+Under choices 1, 3, and 5 for $\Sigma_n$, the width is typically quite small as a percentage of $r_n$.
+By contrast, the percentage is larger in cases 2 and 4, which seems to occur because $r_n$ is smaller in these cases compared to 1, 3, and 5.
+Lastly, to consider coverage probability, the table shows good general agreement with the nominal level.
+Indeed, among the 60 distinct settings, there are only a few where the coverage probability differs from the nominal level by more than 2\%.

-\textbf{Stable rank test.} To conclude this section, we discuss numerical results for an instance of the testing problem~\eqref{eqn:H0} given by
+\textbf{Stable rank test.} Here, we discuss numerical results for an instance of the testing problem~\eqref{eqn:H0} given by